Refinish a Wood Table Without Sanding: A Beginner Method That Actually Works

 SHARE THIS POST TO

 I found this long vintage wallpaper table while out Thrifting with the Gals, and it was too good to pass up.
-The wood had character—some dings and dents, sure—but nothing a little restoring couldn’t fix.
+The wood had character, some dings and dents, sure, but nothing a little restoring couldn’t fix.
 It didn’t need a full makeover, just a touch-up to bring out its original charm.

 And if you’re as smitten with vintage wallpaper tables as I am, don’t miss these other favorites I’ve styled and refinished over the years:

-Restoring a Vintage Wood Wallpaper Table Find
+Refinish a Wood Table: Restoring a Thrifted Vintage Wallpaper Table

 After a year of sitting out on our covered porch through Vermont’s harsh winter weather, this old wooden wallpaper table was looking pretty rough.
 I had originally styled it as a display table, but the wood surface had dried out, water rings had set in, and remnants of old wallpaper paste clung to the top.

-Honestly, I dreaded refinishing it—can you relate to that feeling?
+Honestly, I dreaded refinishing it.
+Can you relate to that feeling?
 Here’s what it looked like before… and yes, it really needed some love.

 Check out the quick video below to watch the step-by-step transformation in real time.